-The Trust has entered into certain mortgage participation agreements with third-party lenders, whereby, the third-party lenders take the senior position and the Trust retains the subordinated position, all of which is secured by first mortgage positions.
-As a result, the senior lenders' position is recorded as a non-recourse mortgage syndication liability.
-The interest earned on the transferred participation interests and the related interest expense is recognized in the consolidated statement of comprehensive income (loss).
+The Trust has entered into certain mortgage participation agreements with third-party lenders, whereby, the third-party lenders take the senior position and the Trust retains the subordinated position, all of which are secured by first mortgage positions.
+As a result, the senior lenders' position is recorded as a mortgage syndication liability.
+The interest earned on the transferred participation interests and the related interest expense is recognized in the consolidated statement of income.

 For those investments which have not met the derecognition criteria, the participation transactions have resulted in the Trust recognizing the participating mortgages and corresponding mortgage syndication liabilities on its consolidated statement of financial position.
-As at December 31, 2023, the carrying value, which is equivalent to the fair value, of the transferred assets and corresponding liabilities is \$31,961 (2022 - \$98,479).
+As at December 31, 2023, the carrying value, which is equivalent to the fair value, of the transferred assets and corresponding liabilities is \$5,072 (2022 - \$9,453).